kubernetes/website/content/en/docs/setup/independent/high-availability.md

             # This CIDR is a calico default.
 Substitute or remove for your CNI provider.
             podSubnet: "192.168.0.0/16"

-1. Replace the following variables in the template that was just created with values for your specific situation:
+1. Replace the following variables in the template with the appropriate values for your cluster:

     - `LOAD_BALANCER_DNS`
     - `LOAD_BALANCER_PORT`